 Does your program accept applicants who have done a prior residency?

-Yes, we are able to accept applicants who have had previous residency training.
+Yes, we welcome applicants who have had previous residency training.

 Does your program accept applicants who are already board certified in another specialty?